carloborromeo724/Data-Analytics-Portfolio/1_Data_Cleaning_SQL/README.md

 ## Why I did this

-Honestly this is one of those beginner projects almost everyone learning SQL ends up doing, but I still learned a lot from it.
+Honestly, this is one of those beginner projects almost everyone learning SQL ends up doing, but I still learned a lot from it.
 Real datasets are rarely clean.
-This one had duplicate rows, inconsistent naming for the same thing, blank values, and a date column that was stored as plain text instead of an actual date.
+This one had duplicate rows, inconsistent naming for the same entry, blank values, and a date column that was stored as plain text instead of an actual date.
 So the goal was to go through a proper cleaning process and end up with a table that's actually usable for analysis.

 ## Tools